In this program, you can choose:

 Make no mistake, because of the narrow scope and few stocks in the portfolio, this program has high risk.
 On the other hand, our tests show it has an outstanding return on capital.
 We will continue to track the performance to be sure it lives up to expectations.

-The program uses the same Trend system as our other trend portfolios, only the candidate stocks are limited to 71 stocks in both technology and healthcare.
+The program uses the same Trend system as our other trend portfolios, only the candidate stocks are currently limited to 71 stocks in both technology and healthcare.
 We tested the stocks from 2002, but not all technology stocks go back that far, so early returns may not reflect the whole picture.

 Please note that this program went “live” on February 20, 2024.
 It is new.
 Results before that date are hypothetical.
 While it uses the same strategy as our Trend systems, returns and risk can always be higher than in the past.